SHANK885/Boosting-Sentiment-Analysis-Accuracy-with-Confidence-Learning/README.md

 To test the effectiveness of Confidence Learning, we plan to apply it to a real-world scenario involving sentiment analysis.
 Imagine developing a deep learning system to analyze product review sentiments for a new online beauty product store.
 The system's aim is to help the company decide which products to keep and which to phase out.
 The company actively monitors customer feedback on its website and has engaged annotators to label these sentiments.
 You are provided with a dataset of 80,000 customer reviews, each tagged with a 0 for negative sentiment or a 1 for positive sentiment.
 This project will serve as a practical application to assess how Confidence Learning can improve the accuracy and reliability of sentiment analysis in a dynamic, real-world environment.

-## Target Student
-  - #### Background of the Target Learner:
-    Individuals with a foundational understanding of machine learning and a keen interest in delving into the operational aspects of
-    practical deep learning for real-world applications.
-This includes a basic grasp of programming and familiarity with fundamental machine learning concepts.

-  - #### Current Job Titles:
-    This project is designed for data scientists and research engineers actively engaged in the field.
-These professionals are seeking to enhance their skill set by acquiring best practices in constructing and maintaining sophisticated deep learning models.
-They may already possess experience in working with data and machine learning algorithms.

-  - #### Aspiring Job Titles:
-    Learners taking this project aspire to elevate their roles and responsibilities within the domain of artificial intelligence.
-They aim to transition or progress into more advanced positions such as Senior Data Scientist, Machine Learning Engineer, or Research
-    Scientist, where a deep understanding of practical deep learning applications is crucial.
-Additionally, individuals who are curious about the emerging data-centric approach to machine learning and artificial intelligence will find valuable insights to support their exploration and potential career shifts.

 ## Prerequisite Skills
   -  Intermediate Python